jherax/js-utils/README.md

 Dynamically add an external script.
 This method is useful to inject dependencies from an external file, in case your code might fail if it depends on a specific component.
 Thus for example, if you have a function that uses the  kendo.ui.window component to build a window, you can check for dependencies before trying to access that component.<br>
 **Returns** `undefined` this method returns nothing.
 * **path:** `String` source of the script to be added
-* **before:** `String` part of `src` attribute of element that identifies where the script will be added.
+* **before:** `String` part of `src` attribute of the element that identifies where the script will be added.
 This parameter is optional and if it is not specified, the new script will be inserted before `"jherax.js"`

 ```javascript
   function fnShowWindow(o) {